evantayloryates/yabai-wiki-fork/Installing-yabai-(latest-release).md

 brew install koekeishiya/formulae/yabai
 ```

 Open `System Preferences.app` and navigate to `Security & Privacy`, then `Privacy`, then `Accessibility`.
 Click the lock icon at the bottom and enter your password to allow changes to the list.
-Starting with `brew services start yabai` will prompt the user to allow `yabai` accessibility permissions.
+Starting with `yabai --start-service` will prompt the user to allow `yabai` accessibility permissions.
 Check the box next to `yabai` to allow accessibility permissions.

 If you disabled System Integrity Protection; [configure the scripting addition](https://github.com/koekeishiya/yabai/wiki/Installing-yabai-(latest-release)#configure-scripting-addition).
 Afterwards simply start yabai.